subeenregmi/music-waybar-module/README.md

-# spotify-waybar-module
+# music-waybar-module
-small module to show what is being song is being played on spotify
+small module to show what is being song is being played on music players

+supported: spotify